Summary: A Treatise of Human Nature (page 9)

 12.

-What leads us to attribute to certain objects a continuous existence is the COHERENCE and CONSTANCY of certain impressions
+What leads us to attribute a continuous existence to certain objects is the COHERENCE and CONSTANCY of certain impressions

 13: